-In Residence at the University is violinist Esther Glazer offering master classes and special concerts such as the performance of the complete Beethoven piano/violin sonatas in a series of three recitals.
-The Hoffman Chamber Soloists and the Florida Orchestra perform in the Ballroom and the McKay Auditorium.
+In Residence at the University is violinist Esther Glazer offering recitals and master classes.
+The Florida Orchestra and the Spanish Lyric Theatre call McKay Auditorium home.

 Piano study along with organ and harpsichord give many keyboard students the opportunity to explore their potential on all three instruments.
 Pianists appear annually in the traditional concerto recital.